Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "disabled"/"false"/"off"/"no" - 0.0 range
 			// "farthest" - 99999.0 range
 			"Close Areas Only"			"0.0"

+			// Use this ability in conjunction with other abilities.
+			// Note: Only use this when "Spawn Type" is set to "4" for the Mutant Tank.
+			// Note: This setting does not affect human-controlled Mutant Tanks unless the "Human Ability" setting is set to "2".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Combo Ability"				"0"

 			// Allow human-controlled Mutant Tanks to use this ability.
 			// Note: This setting can be overridden for specific players.